caseyryan/flutter_focus_watcher/README.md

 This widget is used to remove TextField focus if a tap occured somewhere else In order for this to work properly, it must be placed inside MaterialApp or WidgetsApp.
-This is necessary because this widget requires MediaQuery, which is supplied by those two
+This is necessary because this widget requires MediaQuery, which is supplied by those two.
-Basically, your app build method should look like this

-The widget will also keep track of a keyboard space and move the whole application up if a focused TextField gets obscured by the keyboard The only additional thing you need to do for it is to set your Scaffold's resizeToAvoidBottomInset to false
+The widget also keeps track of a keyboard space and moves the whole application up if a focused TextField gets obscured by the keyboard The only additional thing you need to do for it is to set your Scaffold's resizeToAvoidBottomInset to false